-Landlab is a Python-based interdisciplinary open-source platform containing a series of libraries and tools that allows scientist and practitioners use, explore, and develop computational landscape models related to earth surface dynamic processes (Barnhart et al., 2020; Hobley et al., 2017).
+Landlab is a Python-based interdisciplinary open-source platform containing a series of libraries and tools that allows people to use, explore, and develop computational landscape models related to earth surface dynamic processes (Barnhart et al., 2020; Hobley et al., 2017).
 The general structure of Landlab has been described in detail in several studies (e.g., Adams et al., 2017; Barnhart et al., 2019, 2020; Hobley et al., 2017; Shobe et al., 2017; Tucker et al., 2022), therefore, we only focus on the main aspects related to the implementation of the riverBedDynamics component within our modeling approach.
-The Landlab’s Gridding Library is the core of our new component.
+Landlab’s Gridding Library is the core of our new component.
 Data creation, manipulation, and exchange between different components is based on a 2D structured grid (irregular grids are not currently supported by our component) which can handle numerical operations for flow, bed surface, and sediment variables at a given simulation time (e.g., topographic gradients, sediment mass balance, mapping velocity from grid links to nodes, etc.).
 The elements of the grid in which our component is built are nodes, cells, and links (Figure 1).
 Nodes are set of (x;y) points.
 Links are a line segment connecting neighbor nodes with a fixed directionality.
 For instance, links are always pointing towards the right and north for the increasing x and y directions, respectively.
 However, this link ordering is only for grid representation and has no effect of fluxes direction which are defined when solving the governing equations of given processes.
 The area around a non-boundary (i.e., interior) node, bounded by a set of lines known as faces, are cells.
 In our component all cells are rectangular-shaped and have the same dimensions in the x (∆x) and y (∆y) direction.